mianaz/RNAseq-upstream/README.md

 ## Prerequisites
 The main workflow uses the following software/packages\: \
 1. QC, adapter and quality trimming - Fastp \
-2. Alignment - STAR \
+2. Alignment and Count - STAR \
-3. Count generation - HTSeq-count

 It's recommended to install the softwares with conda\: \
 1. Create conda environment\: `conda create -n rna-seq` \